 Christmas Tree Visuals

 The simple visual of the chips swirling up to make a Christmas tree is actually a popular design.
-Check out examples from other brands:
+Matt Gray shared a great list of examples, such as:

 VRBO